Georgia State Subsidy Profile

 What Supports and Services Are Available?

-4. What is the maximum basic monthly adoption assistance maintenance payment in North Carolina?
+4. What is the maximum basic monthly adoption assistance maintenance payment in Georgia?

 These rates are effective July 1, 2009 for new subsidy agreements only.